 Demonstrate sufficient mastery to understand and apply relevant experimental techniques and methods in psychology to collect original research data, and understand evidence-based assessment and intervention.

 Communicate and justify complex concepts and results clearly and effectively to a variety of audiences.

-It is recommended that students in an ANU BSC, BA or PhB who wish to be eligible for Honours in psychology must complete the courses from the Psychology major and specialisation in order to satisfy the APAC accredited sequence of courses and achieve the minimum required learning in Psychology.
+Students in an ANU BSC, BA or PhB who wish to be eligible for Honours in psychology must complete the courses from the Psychology major and specialisation in order to satisfy the APAC accredited sequence of courses and achieve the minimum required learning in Psychology.
 The minimum required learning is achieved by successful completion of PSYC1003, PSYC1004, PSYC2001, PSYC2002, PSYC2007, PSYC2008, PSYC2009, PSYC3018, PSYC3025, PSYC3026 and an additional 2 x 3000 level PSYC courses (or, for PhB students, 3000 level SCNC courses with a psychology supervisor).

 Applicants from Australian Universities (other than ANU) must provide evidence from their University that their qualification is APAC accredited.
 Applicants with qualifications obtained outside Australia must have a formal assessment of comparability against the Australian psychology education pathway (called an “assessment of psychology qualifications”) by the Australian Psychological Society.